What's New at the APA

 American Psychiatric Association (APA) released a statement expressing deep concern over a recent lawsuit filed by The ERISA Industry Committee (ERIC), which seeks to invalidate the Final Mental Health Parity Rule.
 The APA emphasizes that this rule is crucial for improving access to timely care for mental health and substance use disorders by ensuring that insurers are held accountable for providing fair treatment.
 You can read the full statement here.

-March Course of the month:
+April Course of the month:

 Videos for Sharing: